Skip to content

 Typical work hours

-These are average hours spent by our team.
+These are the average hours our team spends.
 Every design is different, but this helps you understand what goes into each piece.

 A woman is doing hand embroidery for a custom-made wedding Qipao